Best Electric Shavers for Men in 2026 Reviewed and Compared

 Some features of the various Arc 5 models differ, and Panasonic has also named them differently, like Series 900 and Arc 5 Pro.
 However, these are the same shavers in terms of performance, and the main design and other feature differences are not a deal-breaker.
 I mention this because the various model numbers and names can create confusion.

-One design feature I found somewhat challenging at first was the side of the head.
+One design feature I found somewhat challenging at first was the size of the head.
 It is quite large and seemed cumbersome at first, especially when compared to shavers like the Braun S7, S8, and Series 9.
 The larger head section did not cause me any problems while shaving, though, and I adjusted to it.

 The shaving elements include four main foils, a cutter for removing tricky hairs, and a skin guard positioned between the two sets of foils.
 It’s a mean setup, and maybe overboard on the foils, but the foils are slimmer than those on the S9.